dmulyalin/NORFAB/README.md

 # The IDEA

-Most of the software to manage network devices falls into one of the two categories:
+Most of the software to manage networks falls into one of the two categories:

 - heavyweight platforms running on dedicated infrastructure
 - lightweight scripts or tools developed and run locally

 NORFAB goal is to be both - software you can run equally well from your laptop or on a server, centralized or fully distributed, lightweight and feature reach.
-Capable of doing any use cases without the need to throw gazillion of dollars and man hours at it.
-Always ready to serve the purpose of making engineers life better and fulfilling business requirements.
+Capable of doing any use cases without the need to throw gazillions of dollars and man hours at it.
+Always ready to serve the purpose of unlocking engineers superpowers making their life better while fulfilling business requirements.

 # Architecture